 The book also accompanies electronic content in the CD that includes secured PDF of the book, 200 questions for practice and customizable test engine.

 This exclusive Oracle Press guide has a compilation of chapters that feature challenging exercises, a certification summary, a two-minute drill, and a self-test to reinforce the topics presented.
 It proves to be a great help in preparing for the OCA/OCP Java SE 8 Programmer 1 exam.

-This is another book for advanced level java programmers and deals mainly with the concurrency in java programs, which is essential for scalable enterprise grade applications.
-The book is written by Brian Goetz along with Tim Peierl, Joshua Bloch, Joseph Bowbeer, David Holmes, Doug Lea and the latest edition was published towards the end of 2016, and for that reason covers the latest and greatest of concurrency in Java.
+This is another book for advanced level java programmers and deals mainly with the concurrency in java programs, which is essential for scalable enterprise-grade applications.
+The book is written by Brian Goetz along with Tim Peierl, Joshua Bloch, Joseph Bowbeer, David Holmes, Doug Lea, and the latest edition was published towards the end of 2016, and for that reason covers the latest and greatest of concurrency in Java.

-This book is from the house of Cay Horstmann and covers the covers the Java SE 8 idioms, features and best practices.
+This book is from the house of Cay Horstmann and covers the Java SE 8 idioms, features and best practices.
 The author specifically focuses on the fundamental concepts of java programming as well as foundational concepts of modern user interface programming.
 Other aspects of programming that get more emphasis in this book include collections, lambda expressions, design of user interface with Swing, concurrency in Java, generics as well as basics of functional programming.

 This book will help you in enhancing your existing programming gen to quickly master core Java syntax, understanding how encapsulation, classes, and inheritance work in Java, improving program robustness with exception handling and effective debugging, mastering concurrent programming techniques from the ground up, deploying configurable applications and applets and simplifying concurrency and enhancing performance with new functional techniques.

 This one definitely scores much higher in the list of java books for beginners and walks students through all the details and takes a deep dive into the most critical features of the language and core libraries.